Calmarius/pl2019_3/README.md

 ### Integer node

-This node is immuatable.
+This node is immutable.

 - ToInteger: just returns the stored value.
-- ToFloat: just retuns the stored value converted to float.
+- ToFloat: just returns the stored value converted to float.
 - ToString: turns the stored value into string.
 (In the C++ code I used the %d printf format).
 - Evaluate: Returns a reference itself.

 ### Float node

-This node is immuatable.
+This node is immutable.

 - ToInteger: just returns the stored value converted to integer.
-- ToFloat: just retuns the stored value.
+- ToFloat: just returns the stored value.
 - ToString: turns the stored value into string.
 (In the C++ code I used the %g printf format).
 - Evaluate: Returns a reference itself.

 ### String node

-This node is immuatable.
+This node is immutable.

 - ToInteger: just returns the stored value converted to integer.
 (In the C++ code I used strtol)
-- ToFloat: just retuns the stored value converted to float. ((In the C++ code I used strtod))
+- ToFloat: just returns the stored value converted to float. ((In the C++ code I used strtod))
 - ToString: returns the stored value.
 - Evaluate: Returns a reference itself.